The cover image for this post is by Jason Leung

 The podcast is produced by RJJ Software Ltd, which consists of two brothers, .NET architect Jamie Taylor and audio engineer Mark Taylor.
 Presented by Jamie, the fortnightly episodes feature industry professionals discussing their use of .NET, and have included high profile guests such as Richard Campbell, Jon Galloway, and James Montemagno.
 One of several podcasts produced and edited by RJJ, .NET Core has quickly developed a large listener base and recognition within the industry.

 “I’m proud of the success of the show,” said Jamie Taylor.
 “I would like to impress upon other budding podcasters that almost anyone can go from obscurity to recognition by presenting their industry’s issues in an accessible way.
 I’ve been told by conference organisers that they were fans of the show, been asked deeply technical questions on Twitter and in Slack groups, and have been asked to share blog posts and video announcements by high profile people in the .NET space.
 None of that would have happened had I not started the podcast.”

 About RJJ Software Ltd.: RJJ Software provides software-related services, including development, consultancy, and mentoring, as well as audio and podcast editing services.
-The company produces the .NET Core Podcast, the only podcast focused specifically on .NET Core, and The Waffling Taylors podcast, and edits the Tabs and Spaces, Retail Leadership with Steve Worthy, Podcasters Live, and the recently retired Cynical Developer podcast.
+The company produces The .NET Core Podcast, the only podcast focused specifically on .NET, and The Waffling Taylors podcast, and edits Tabs and Spaces, Retail Leadership with Steve Worthy, Podcasters Live, and the recently retired Cynical Developer podcast.